AnamikaAg/ECE228proj/Final_code/README.txt

 Required Packages: CV2, numpy, matplotlib, PIL.

 == Input/Output details ==
-Input details(Any format, .JPG,TIF,etc.):  	A noisy image of mitochondria netwrok with fluorescence light.
+Input details(Any format, .JPG,TIF,etc.):  	A noisy image of an ER network with fluorescence light.

 Output details (.JPG): 				Filtered image with a reduction in the fluorescence light that,
 		       				facilitates better visualization of network present in the cell.